Now is the time to make eCommerce a priority

 Time for brands to ramp up eCommerce

 As we covered in a previous blog, Zara owners were already working towards improving their online capabilities but the lockdown has ushered in a new urgency.
 From my experience, Zara compared to other retailers, has been providing amazingly quick delivery, free next day in many instances.
 Also super quick turnaround for returns.
-This is, therefore, encouraging me to spend more with them compared to the likes of H&M. Which although they have improved, were taking 2-3 weeks for delivery.
+Whereas other retailers have struggled to keep up with the demand and shift.

 The increase in the proportion of digital sales for almost all online retailers will present new challenges for brands to understand & new logistical problems to solve.

 The newly announced Facebook and Instagram shops will be a big help to those smaller retailers.
 Those who may not have the resource or budget to completely switch to eCommerce, making it more accessible for them to sell online.
 It may also encourage people to set up businesses.

 Not only is it important for retailers to ramp up their eCommerce, but a focus must also be placed on their whole digital presence.
 Lockdown has seen an increase in the number of people on social media.

 (Average time spent online by a visitor per day, Ofcom)